HitkoDev/breeze/readme.txt

 = Does Breeze have compatibility issues with other known plugins? =

 Breeze has been tested with popular plugins available on WordPress.org.
-Please feel free to report any incompatibilities on the WordPress support forums.
+Please feel free to report any incompatibilities on the WordPress Support Forums or on <a href="https://community.cloudways.com/">Cloudways Community Forum</a>.

 = Does Breeze support CDN? =

 Breeze supports CDN integration.
-It allows all static assets to be served via CDN such as images, css and js files.
+It allows all static assets (such as images, CSS and JS files) to be served via CDN.

 = What does Breeze's Database Optimization feature do? =

 WordPress databases are notorious for storing information like post revisions, spam comments and much more.
-Over time, databases will become bloated and it is a good practice to clear out unwanted information from the WordPress database to reduce its size and optimize it.
+Over time, databases l become bloated and it is a good practice to clear out unwanted information to reduce database size and improve optimization.

-Breeze's database optimization will help you clear out databases from unwanted information with just a single click.
+Breeze's database optimization cleans out unwanted information in a single click.

-= Will comments and other dynamic parts of my Blog appear immediately? =
+= Will comments and other dynamic parts of my blog appear immediately? =

-Comments will appear upon moderation as per the comment system (or policy) set in place by the Blog owner.
+Comments will appear upon moderation as per the comment system (or policy) set in place by the blog owner.
 Other dynamic changes such as any modifications in files will require a full cache purge.

 = Can I exclude URLs of individual files and pages from cache? =

-You can exclude a file by mentioning its URL or file type by mentioning file extension on the exclude fields.
+You can exclude a file by mentioning its URL or file type (by mentioning file extension) in the exclude fields (available in the Breeze settings).
 Exclude will not let the cache impact that URL or file type.
-However, you may need to exclude  for Varnish to work.
+If Varnish is active, you will need to exclude URLs and file type(s) in the Varnish configuration.
+If you are hosting WordPress websites on Cloudways servers, follow < a href=.https://support.cloudways.com/how-to-exclude-url-from-varnish/.>this KB to exclude URLs from the Varnish cache</a>.

 = Does it work with all hosting providers? =

+Breeze is in Beta phase and has not yet been tested on hosting providers other than Cloudways.
-Breeze supports all options including Gzip, browser cache, minification, grouping, database optimization.
-CDN integration will work similarly on all hosting providers.
-Varnish, however, is compatible with Cloudways servers.
+However, major Breeze options such as Gzip, browser cache, minification, grouping, database optimization.
+CDN integration will work as expected on other hosting providers.

 =  Where can I get support for Breeze? =

 You can get your questions answered on the WordPress support forums.
-If you are a Cloudways customer, please feel free to start a discussion on <a href="https://community.cloudways.com/">Cloudways community forums</a>.
+If you are a Cloudways customer, please feel free to start a discussion at <a href="https://community.cloudways.com/">Cloudways Community Forums</a>.

 == Changelog ==

 = 1.0.0 =
-* Add : First release
+* Add : First Beta release

 == Upgrade Notice ==